team-arrow-racing/wurth-sensors-rs/README.md

 # Würth Elektronik Sensor Communication

 Rust drivers for communicating with the full range of sensors that Würth Elektronik produce.
+These crates are implemented upon the [`embedded-hal`](https://github.com/rust-embedded/embedded-hal) traits for ease of portability.

+Please see the `REAME.md` files in each crate for instructions on how to use the drivers.

 ## Cargo Workspace